How to make your LinkedIn experience beneficial

-- How do you create or write your LinkedIn profile?
-Many people seem to have a problem figuring out how to use the application and if they get that far, they seem to struggle with how to build an effective profile.
-I have seen profiles with just a listing of jobs or schooling without any details.
-Much like a resume, LI profiles need to be well written to be effective.
+How do you create or write your LinkedIn profile?
+Are you struggling with how to build an effective profile?
+Don’t write your LinkedIn profile with just a listing of jobs or schooling without any details.
+Much like a resume, LinkedIn profiles need to be well written and complete to be effective.

-- How do you connect or build your network on LinkedIn?
-I understand this because it was the way I handled LI in the beginning.
-As I said in my initial post about LI, I left myself alone out there for a long time until I was rescued by some friends who chose to connect with me.
-I didn’t understand it, there weren’t many tools out there to help you understand it at that point in the early days either.
+Are you connecting and building your LinkedIn network?
+I understand this because it was the way I handled LinkedIn in the beginning.
+I set up my LinkedIn profile in 2006.
+However, I left myself alone out there for a long time until I was rescued by some friends who chose to connect with me.
+I didn’t understand it, there weren’t many tools out there to help you understand it.

-- Privacy rules: Some people have chosen to lock their network.
-I know that I have colleagues who are recruiters who lock their network so they won’t get raided or to protect the privacy of their connections.
+Privacy rules: Some people lock their network.
+A recruiter colleague said she locks her network so it won’t get raided to protect the privacy of their connections.
 At the risk of opening a can of worms, I will comment on locking shortly.
 However, if you are worried about your connections being raided, I suggest that you exercise more caution in who you choose to connect.

-- LinkedIn makes suggestions of who you might know that are already on LinkedIn.
+LinkedIn makes suggestions of who you know who are on LinkedIn.
 Its powerful search engine seems to be able to find commonality between your interests or your location.
-At times, I add to my network using that list.

-- LI’s search engine also can be used to search for people who you might like to connect with.
-You might search your old place of employment, specific people, your city, companies you would like to work for, schools, or any number of potential connection points.
+Use LinkedIn’s search engine to search for people you want to connect with.
+Search for your former employers, specific people, your city, companies you would like to work for, schools, or any number of potential connection points.

 - In my world, the power of LinkedIn is the understanding of who is connected to who.
-If everyone locked down their networks, it seems like you might as well just keep people in your address book because there is no benefit to LI if you aren’t gaining an understanding of who is connected to who and what their special talents are.
-I welcome disagreement here because I know that there are other people who may have great reasons for not sharing their LI network.
+If everyone locked down their networks, you might as well just keep people in your address book.